RitaAse/Nutritional-Product-Insight-Analysis/README.md

 ### Data Preparation

-To ensure the data was suitable for ana,ysis, the following tasks were performed:
+To ensure the data was suitable for analysis, the following tasks were performed:

 1. API Data Retrieval & Initial Inspection – Retrieved fruit data from the Fruityvice API and reviewed the JSON structure.
 2. Data Structuring - Converted nested JSON responses into a structured Pandas DataFrame.